Hysterectomy: Procedure, Recovery Time & Risks

 The type of hysterectomy performed will depend on the condition being treated, and may involve the removal of all or part of the uterus, ovaries, and fallopian tubes.

-Different types of hysterectomy may be indicated in different situations, depending on the objectives of the surgery and what needs to be removed:
+Different types of hysterectomy may be recommended in different situations, depending on the goal of the surgery and which structures need to be removed:

 In some cases, such as severe endometriosis or advanced cancer, it may also be necessary to remove the fallopian tubes and the ovaries.